erikgrip/tictactoe_reinforcement_learning/README.md

 **discount**: The rate of which expected future rewards diminish compared to instant rewards.
 In this game there's only one reward (or penalty) at the end of each game though.

 ## Parameter search
-To train multiple models using different parameters, set the parameter choises in square brackets in the spec, like so:
+To train multiple models using different parameters, set the parameter choices in square brackets in the spec, like so:
 ```
 "strategy": {
     "type": ["Boltzmann", "EpsilonGreedyStrategy"],